Last updated May 4, 2022.

-DHA (docosahexaenoic acid) is an omega-3 essential fatty acid that is not optional if you are seeking optimal brain performance.
+DHA (docosahexaenoic acid) is an omega-3 essential fatty acid that is highly recommended for optimal brain performance.

-And of all the omega-3s, DHA is the most important one for your brain.
+And of all the omega-3s, DHA is the most important for your brain.

-Omega-3 fats are harder to get from diet alone since few people regularly eat the main dietary sources — wild-caught, cold water oily fish like salmon, herring, mackerel, and sardines.
-(147)
+Omega-3 fats are harder to get from diet alone since few people regularly eat its main dietary sources — wild-caught, cold water, oily fish like salmon, herring, mackerel, and sardines.

 It also plays an important role in brain cell communication.